The Gear You Need to Run a Half Marathon

 The other worst thing you can do is wear cotton.

 Cotton soaks up sweat and dries slowly, leaving you wet and chafing.
-Instead of throwing on any old tee in your drawer, reach for something like the men’s On Comfort-T or the women’s ASICS Dorai Short Sleeve.
+Instead of throwing on any old tee in your drawer, reach for something like the men's Vuori Strato Tech Tee or the women's Rabbit On the Go Tee.
 The shirts are made from technical fibers that wick sweat and dry quickly, so you stay comfortable.

-Like a good technical T-shirt, a pair of shorts or tights designed specifically for running will give you one less thing to think about during your race.
+Like a good technical T-shirt, a pair of shorts designed specifically for running will give you one less thing to think about during your race.

 If you’re looking for sweat-wicking socks without the compression, the Balega Hidden Comfort socks keep your feet dry and comfy.
 An extra deep heel pocket and a seamless toe prevent blistering and chafing so you can keep running strong.